Self-Managed VPS vs Managed VPS: Which is Right for You?

 4. Self-managed vs managed hosting: Data protection

 Data protection refers to the process of backing up and restoring your files, databases and settings in the event of a system failure or other issues.
+With a self-managed VPS, backups are entirely your responsibility, much like in an unmanaged shared hosting environment.

+You must set up backup schedules, store snapshots securely and test recovery yourself.
 If you forget or misconfigure backups, you risk permanent data loss in the event of server failure or a cyberattack.

+A managed VPS typically includes automated backups as part of the service.
 Most hosting providers schedule daily or weekly backups and offer easy restore options through your control panel.
+You get peace of mind knowing your data is protected without extra setup or manual work.

 Verdict: Choose managed VPS if you want stress-free backup and recovery.
 Go self-managed if you prefer building your own backup strategy.